Craig J. Bobay: Judicial service

 In 2013, after a merit-based selection and screening process, Indiana Governor Mike Pence appointed Bobay to Allen County's Superior Court's civil division, filling the vacancy left by Judge Daniel G. Heath when he changed divisions to replace retiring Judge Stephen M. Sims.
 Bobay was subsequently elected and reelected in 2014 and 2020.
 The Allen Superior Court is a trial court of general jurisdiction with civil, criminal, and family relations divisions.

-Bobay was elected by the Allen Superior Courts judges as Chief Judge for the 2016 to 2017 term.
+Bobay was elected by the Allen Superior Court’s judges as Chief Judge for the 2016 to 2017 term.
 He later served as Administrative Judge of the civil division.
 Among other things as administrative judge, he has been involved with the newly created office of the "Protection Order Specialist," who is to provide technical assistance to those seeking judicial relief and protection from domestic or family abuse, sexual offenses, or stalking.

 From 2003 to 2013, Bobay had been a Magistrate in the Allen County Circuit Court, and from 1997 to 2002 he had been a Magistrate in the Allen Superior Court.
 The circuit court's jurisdiction is expressly limited to felonies involving driving while intoxicated, traffic violations, nonsupport of children, as well as some civil cases, domestic relations cases, paternity and child support cases, mortgage foreclosures, and it includes problem solving courts such as the Veteran's Court.
 Magistrates in the Superior and Circuit Courts have certain judicial powers, for example in probate, guardianship, and trust matters and matters concerning children in need of services.

 As a judge, Bobay has served on the Board of Governors of the Judicial Conference of Indiana.
 He has served on the Conference's Civil Jury Instructions Committee, Judicial Administration Committee, Problem Solving Courts Committee, Domestic Relations Committee, Jury Rules Committee, and Magistrate Committee.
 Bobay chaired the committee that rewrote the Appointed Judicial Officers Deskbook for Indiana Judges and Magistrates.
 He has served as a member of the Indiana Judges Association Board of Managers, the Allen County Bar Association Board of Directors, and Volunteer Lawyers Program of Northeast Indiana Board of Directors.